masterofobzene/UserScriptRepo/INFOS/ponolab_filter.md

 is that it also removes results that have the offending words as the "forum" value (the sub forum) so this time you can effectively remove all bad results that the people create by not using the correct tags, for example the elusive "gay" tag that is not being used in the post names.
+UPDATE: It will now unhide the pagination numbers so you don't get hidden pages and can browse easier.

 ### USAGE:
 ---------------